candtechsoftware/nvim_config/README.md

 but you will run into an error since the plugins aren't install to install them while in vim

-# Installation Guide: Language Servers and Tools (macOS & Ubuntu)
+##  Installing Dependencies: Language Servers and Tools (macOS & Ubuntu)

 1. **Ripgrep** (required for searching)
 2. **Node.js** (required for some language servers)